mjameer/Journey-to-Cloud/README.md

 ![cloud-migration-slide2best](https://github.com/user-attachments/assets/05e27295-14d5-42c2-b9e3-dab3e6fdc699)

-Following are the phases I went through during our cloud migration strategy
+Following are the phases I went through during our Application cloud migration strategy

-### The Mavenization Phase:
+### Mavenization Phase:

 The journey began with the Mavenization of existing applications, a crucial step towards standardizing project structures and dependencies.
 This initiative aimed to streamline the build process, enhance project maintainability, and pave the way for subsequent cloud-based transformations.